Atlantic Health System: Facilities

-Atlantic Medical Group is a physician-led and physician-governed organization with more than 1,000 doctors, nurse practitioners and physician assistants at over 300 locations throughout northern and central New Jersey and northeast Pennsylvania.
+"Atlantic Medical Group" is a physician-led and physician-governed organization comprising more than 1,000 doctors, nurse practitioners, and physician assistants across over 300 locations throughout northern and central New Jersey and northeastern Pennsylvania.

 Chilton Medical Center is a community hospital that offers services including surgery, cancer and wound healing.

 Goryeb Children’s Hospital is a national and state-designated children’s hospital with more than 20 pediatric subspecialties located on the same campus as Morristown Medical Center.
 Goryeb Children's Hospital has more than 250 community pediatricians on staff and more than 100 board-certified pediatric specialists.
 The hospital provides treatment of pediatric cancer and houses a pediatric intensive care unit (PICU) with 15 inpatient beds.
 It was named the top Pediatric Emergency Care provider and Best Children's Hospital by the Women's Choice Awards.

 Hackettstown Medical Center is a community hospital that has been providing health care to Warren, Sussex and Morris Counties in New Jersey since 1973.
 The medical center maintains several designations, including Primary Stroke Center from both the New Jersey Department of Health and Senior Services and The Joint Commission’s advanced certification program; accreditations from the American College of Radiology for mammography, nuclear medicine, and ultrasound; sleep disorder center accreditation from the American Academy of Sleep Medicine; and Quality of Care recognition for its cardiopulmonary department from the American Association for Respiratory Care.
 Hackettstown Medical Center is designated a Primary Stroke Center by The Joint Commission.

 Morristown Medical Center is a regional Level I Trauma Center, verified by the American College of Surgeons, and it is designated a Level II Trauma Center by the state of New Jersey.
 It was rated among the best hospitals in New Jersey by U.S. News & World Report and Newsweek and is a nationally-recognized leader in cardiology, orthopedics, nursing, critical care and geriatrics.
 Morristown Medical Center is a Magnet Hospital for Excellence in Nursing Service, the highest level of recognition achievable from the American Nurses Credentialing Center for facilities that provide acute care services.